AscendingPassage.com HOME PAGE.

 excess of force, of movement, of impulsion, alike for its erection as

-for its overthrow--all this is tranquil this evening, oh! so tranquil,
+for its overthrow--all this is tranquil this evening.
+Oh! so tranquil,

-although toppling as if for an imminent downfall--tranquil forever,
+although toppling as if for an imminent downfall.
+Tranquil forever,

-one might say, congealed by the cold and by the night.
+congealed by the cold and by the night.

 I was prepared for silence in such a place, but not for the sounds